JonnyEvans321/Deep_learning_Guess_Who/README.md

 # Guess Who?!

 This project was a bit of fun to try to create a computer program that can play the board game Guess Who.
-However, I couldn't find images of the board game characters, so I used images of celebrities from the celebA dataset instead.
+I couldn't find images of the board game characters, so I used images of celebrities from the celebA dataset instead.

 Check out a video of me playing the game here: https://www.youtube.com/watch?v=at_p4a25OJk&feature=youtu.be